Nyusha: 2010–2011: Choose a Miracle

-2012–2015: Further success and development
+2012–2014: Union

-In January 2012, the song Выше began to occupy the top position in many charts around Russia.
-On April 28 she gave a concert in the Crocus City Hall in Moscow, because of her first tour promoting her debut album Выбирать чудо.
-During the concert, the singer released three new songs: two singles (Воспоминание and Объединение) and a duet with her father (You Are My Life).
+In January 2012, the song "Higher" became number one on many Russian charts.
+On April 28, she gave the first big show at Crocus City Hall in Moscow, which was called Choose Your Miracle.
+During the concert, Nyusha presented three new songs: two singles "Memory" and "Alone" and a duet with her father "You Are My Life".